scipy/scipy/doc/source/tutorial/integrate.rst

 performs Richardson extrapolation on these estimates to approximate the integral with a higher degree of accuracy.

-In case of arbitrary spaced samples, the two functions :func:`~numpy.trapz` and :obj:`simpson` are available.
+In case of arbitrary spaced samples, the two functions :obj:`trapezoid` and :obj:`simpson` are available.
 They are using Newton-Coates formulas of order 1 and 2 respectively to perform integration.
 The trapezoidal rule approximates the function as a straight line between adjacent points, while